IMdmp/IMdmp/README.md

 - 📖 Studying Japanese/日本語 on my spare time

-- 💻 Also tinkering here and there a bit of Ruby on Rails and iOS.
+- 💻 Also tinkering a bit of Ruby on Rails and iOS.

 - 🏃 Running is my hobby.
 Ultimate health goal is to run a marathon in every major city in the world.